yixuan/recosystem/README.md

-`recosystem` is an R wrapper of the `LIBMF` library developed by Yu-Chin Juan, Yong Zhuang, Wei-Sheng Chin and Chih-Jen Lin (http://www.csie.ntu.edu.tw/~cjlin/libmf/), an open source library for recommender system using marix factorization.
+`recosystem` is an R wrapper of the `LIBMF` library developed by Yu-Chin Juan, Yong Zhuang, Wei-Sheng Chin and Chih-Jen Lin (http://www.csie.ntu.edu.tw/~cjlin/libmf/), an open source library for recommender system using matrix factorization.

 A more detailed introduction can be found in the vignette of this package.